Politics and Policy

-Focusing on solutions around local policy (and by extension,some politics) in Detroit, Southeast Michigan, and Michigan.Buy a Detroiter a drink
+Focusing on solutions around local policy (and by extension,some politics) in Detroit, Southeast Michigan, and Michigan.There's a story we often tell ourselves about the American economy, particularly when we talk about trade, manufacturing, and small business.

 Daily Detroit is your guide to the Motor City.
 In this episode, we tackle the big issues shaping Detroit and beyond - and have some fun.